Cocktail Hour at Nina Tiari

 The cocktail hour pieces included a funky green off-the-shoulder top with dandelion yellow floral motifs that was paired with a matching midi skirt, and an apricot pant was tailored with tiered flares and multi-color trims.

-Although she isn’t necessarily seasoned in terms of runway design, she has experience in the industry with clientele that include Vogue and The Wall Street Journal.
+Although she isn’t necessarily seasoned in terms of runway design, she has experience in the industry with a clientele that includes Vogue and The Wall Street Journal.
 Not to mention, Lady Gaga was spotted wearing her debut collection.

 We cannot wait to see what Tiari mismatches next.